Loading...

 Academic Course - Western Governors University

-PASSED"Learned how computer networks function and how organizations manage security risk, including common threats, baseline controls, and practical security best practices."
+"Learned how computer networks function and how organizations manage security risk, including common threats, baseline controls, and practical security best practices."

 Scripting and Automation (PowerShell)